Do

 Harvest after 6 days, or when they are 3 inches tall.
 To harvest, cut the top 2 inches of the plant.

-How to grow basil in your indoor urban garden
+4. How to grow basil indoors

 Fresh basil is one of the easiest herbs to grow and basil is packed with iron, calcium, magnesium, and vitamins C and B6.